4rji/ccdclab/README.md

 To define the servers in the program and have them recognized within your server, simply add their names within single quotes as shown in the example below.
 This should be done within the same ccdclabprogram file.
 Steps to Define Virtual Machines

-    Open the ccdclabprogram File:

-    Use your preferred text editor to open the ccdclabprogram file.

-    Locate the Machines Configuration Section:

-    Find the section where the list of virtual machines is defined.
-It should look like this:

 # Define the list of virtual machines with their display names and vCenter names
 machines = [